This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Do not smoke around your child:

-Your child may need to return to have his or her A1c checked at least 2 times each year.
-Your child's A1c should be less than 7.5%.
+Your child may need to return every 3 months.
 He or she may also need tests to check his or her blood pressure, cholesterol, eyes, and feet.
+Write down any questions you and your child have so you remember to ask at your child's visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.